HOW TO FILE A PROPERTY ASSESSMENT APPEAL

 There are three ways you can file your appeal:

-Note: If your appeal is sent by mail, it must be postmarked by Canada Post no later than April 30.
-If you send it by courier or deliver it personally, the appeal must be received at the Board's office no later than 4:30 p.m.
-April 30.
-It is not sufficient to send your appeal to the BC Assessment or to the Property Assessment Review Panel – that method does not meet the requirements of the Assessment Act.
+Note: If your appeal is sent by mail, it must be postmarked by Canada Post no later than May 2, 2022.
+If you send it by courier or deliver it personally, the appeal must be received at the Board’s office no later than 4:30 p.m., May 2, 2022.
+It is not sufficient to send your appeal to BC Assessment or to the Property Assessment Review Panel – that method does not meet the requirements of the Assessment Act.

-See the Board's Information Sheet 3 – Appeal Jurisdiction, on more details on the requirements to have a valid appeal.
+See the Board's Information Sheet 3 – Appeal Jurisdiction, for more details on the requirements to have a valid appeal.

 Payment of Appeal Fees

 An appeal filing fee of $30.00 for each assessment roll must be paid when you submit your appeal.
-If you e-file your appeal (option 1, above), you can pay electronically by credit card or mail a cheque.
+If you e-file your appeal (option 1, above), you can pay electronically by credit card or mail a cheque (payable to "Minister of Finance").
 For the other options you must mail a cheque to the Board office.

 The Board cannot refund the appeal fees, even if, you win the appeal or it is withdrawn or settled.